 Even light drinking (having 1 drink or fewer per day) has been associated with a slightly higher risk of breast cancer in women and colorectal cancer in men.

-The health benefits of not drinking alcohol include reducing your risk for cancer.
+The health benefits of not drinking include reducing your risk for cancer.
 Awareness of this alcohol-cancer link is low, so feel free to bring it up at your next social gathering (just don’t forget to add how great your alcohol-free wine options are!).

 4. Weight Loss